viniciosanacleto/Porto/README.md

 ### Decoupling

-Separation of concerns, is an important principle, Porto tries to follow.
+Separation of concerns, is an important principle, Porto tries to adhere to.

-In Porto the Application is separated from the framework that it lives in.
+In Porto your Application code is separated from the framework code.
 And the business logic code is separated from infrastructure code, within the Application itself.
+*The business logic gets wrapped in Containers, while the infrastructure logic, lives in the Ship layer.*
-As well as, the UI's (user interfaces) are separated from each others within the business logic code itself.
+As well as, the UI's (user interfaces) are separated from each others within each business logic unit of code "Container" itself.

 Making the UI's "`WEB`, `API`, `CLI`" pluggable, allows building the Web interface first and adding the API later or the opposite, with the least effort possible, since the `Actions` are the central organizing principle are they are shared across UI's.

+Code Levels:
+- **Low-level code**: the framework code (implements basic operations like reading files from a disk, or interacting with a database).
+Usually lives in the Vendor directory.
+- **Mid-level code**: the application general code (implements functionality that serves the High-level code.
+And it relies on the Low-level code to function).
+Should be in the App/Ship directory.
+- **High-level code**: the business logic code (encapsulates complex logic and relies on the Mid-level code to function).
+Should be in the App/Containers directory.

 ### Modularity